Find out about our climate and see our summer climate briefing videos online.

 It’s not uncommon for strong wind warnings to be issued for Hawke’s Bay, particularly across the exposed plains.
 Wind erosion of exposed paddocks, damage to trees, power lines and buildings and toppled vehicles can be the result.

-Find out what the weather is doing and how the region is coping through the hotter months at our regular summer climate briefings.
-Our scientists look at rainfall, river flows, groundwater levels, and soil moisture levels, as well as a forecast for the months ahead.
+Find out what the weather is doing and how the region is coping through the hotter months with our videos and presentations below.

 Disclaimers and Copyright